twolfson/twolfson.com/articles/how-to-build-an-interactive-dancefloor-theoretically.md

 As part of building [Cone Down][], one of the features for our dancefloor was to make it interactive.
 We went with pressure sensitivity, built a prototype, but ran into 2 snags that stopped us:

 - We ran out of time (e.g. assembly, debugging)
-- Dancefloor polycarbonate cover warped under heat (discovered at Burning Man) so securing solution needed iteration
+- Dancefloor polycarbonate cover warped under heat (discovered at Burning Man) thus further iteration would be an even larger time sink

 [Cone Down]: https://twolfson.com/2019-10-24-cone-down

-Here's the final functional setup we used for our top-of-frame prototype:
+Here's the final functional setup we used for our top-of-frame prototype (polycarbonate unmounted in photo):

 ![Prototype photo](/public/images/articles/how-to-build-an-interactive-dancefloor-theoretically/prototype.jpg)